-Baseball – America’s favorite pastime.
-Which I just don’t freaking understand.
+Baseball – America’s favorite passtime.
+Which I have never freaking understood.
 You spend three hours watching grass grow, and every once in a while in the 162 games in a season, something happens.

-Someone occasionally hits the ball.
-Someone occasionally catches the ball.
-And someone occasionally calls a timeout for no discernible reason.
-Most of the time, the thing that happens is that somebody throws the ball.
+Someone might hit the ball.
+Someone might catch the ball.
+Someone might call a timeout for no discernible reason.
+Most of the time, the thing that happens, is it somebody throws the ball.
 Which is great and all, but still not all that entertaining.
 Unless you’re a die-hard fan, which I am most definitely not.

-However, the more I learn about mindset, mood, motivation, and self-care, the more I appreciate the value of watching grass grow.
+However, the more I’ve delved into mindset, mood, motivation, and self-care, the more I’ve come to appreciate the value of watching grass grow.
 Or watching paint dry.
 Or closing my eyes and listening to what I’m thinking.
 The value of slowing down, watching life, and getting in touch with me.
-The value of boredom.

-Or if I could turn back the clock, I could watch my children lay on the floor for hours.
-Some people think staring at babies would epitomize boredom.
-But I’d be endlessly fascinated at the faces they made it, the way they wave their little itty bitty arms, the different ways they kick their legs, and even how much they drooled.
+Or if I could turn back the clock, I could watch my children lay on the floor for hours, and be endlessly fascinated at the faces they made it, the way they wave their little itty bitty arms, the different ways they kick their legs, and even how much they drooled.
 If you’re a new parent, you understand this.
 Drool is freaking fascinating.
 Poop is freaking fascinating.
 Getting peed in the face by your baby boy?
 Freaking fascinating.

 You can even find boredom in doing things.
 When I was still able to, I found that hand washing the dishes could put me into an almost meditative state.

 Sure, I’m standing, and my arms are moving.
 I’m making sure not to cut my finger on a steak knife, or splash water on the floor.
 But between the hot water, the fragrant dish soap, and the lack of a view out the window, I could really get inside my own head.